Lymphoma in children

 Around half of children diagnosed with lymphoma have non-Hodgkin lymphoma.
 There are lots of different types of non-Hodgkin lymphoma.

 Different types are often grouped together depending on how they behave.
 Some types of non-Hodgkin lymphoma grow slowly (low-grade lymphomas) and others grow more quickly (high-grade lymphomas).
 Most non-Hodgkin lymphomas in children are high-grade.
-Although this might sound alarming, high-grade lymphomas generally respond very well to treatment and are very likely to go into remission (no evidence of lymphoma) with the right treatment.
+Although this might sound alarming, high-grade lymphomas generally respond very well to treatment and are very likely to go into remission (no evidence of lymphoma in the body from tests and scans) with the right treatment.

 The most common types of non-Hodgkin lymphoma in children are: